Welcoming Dr Ji-Guang Li as an Associate Editor

 If you have any questions about the collection or the submissions process, please do contact the Editorial Office at materialsc-rsc@rsc.org and they will be able to assist.

 Your institute may have a Read & Publish agreement in place with the Royal Society of Chemistry.
-This means that you may be able to publish gold open access for free – maximising the visibility and impact of your article to the broadest possible audience.
-Your institution’s agreement may already include the article processing charge for publishing as a corresponding author.
-Check here to find out more and to see if your institution has an open access deal in place.
+This means that you may be able to publish gold open access for free in all the hybrid journals we publish – maximising the visibility and impact of your article to the broadest possible audience.
+Check here to find out more and to see if your institution has an R&P deal in place.

 We look forward to receiving your submission!